purseclab/D-helix/README.md

 Or you may download the latest Ghidra.
 And to disable heuristics in Ghidra, you may follow our method for 'Rule *rl;' in Ghidra/Features/Decompiler/src/decompile/cpp/action.cc.
 #### Run Tuner:
 Before running tuner, make sure the inaccuracies detected from SYMDIFF is reported by running 'python check_diff.py'.
 After that, run 'python regenerated_inall.py' in subdirectory regenerated.
+The result of Tuner will be shown in a directory called correct_result.